SM-65 Atlas: Comparison with R-7

 The R-7 Semyorka was the first Soviet ICBM and similarly started all engines before launch to avoid igniting a large liquid fuel engine at high altitudes.
 However, the R-7 had a central sustainer section, with four boosters attached to its sides.
 The large side boosters required use of an expensive launch pad and prevented launching the rocket from a silo.
-Like the Atlas, the use of cryogenic liquid oxygen meant that the missile could not be kept in the state of flight readiness indefinitely and was largely useless for its intended purpose (military) and was similarly developed into a space launch vehicle, initially delivering Sputnik and Vostok into orbit.
+Like the Atlas, the use of cryogenic liquid oxygen meant that the missile could not be kept in the state of flight readiness indefinitely, was largely useless as a strategic weapon, and was similarly developed into a space launch vehicle, initially delivering Sputnik and Vostok into orbit.
 The Soyuz rocket is descended from the R-7 and remains in use today.

 Missile versions

 SM-65A Atlas

 The Convair X-11/SM-65A Atlas/Atlas A was the first full-scale prototype of the Atlas missile, first flying on 11 June 1957.
 It was a test model designed to verify the structure and propulsion system, and had no sustainer engine or separable stages.
 The first three Atlas A launches used an early Rocketdyne engine design with conical thrust chambers and only 135,000 pounds of thrust.
 By the fourth Atlas test, they were replaced by an improved engine design that had bell-shaped thrust chambers and 150,000 pounds of thrust.

-There were eight Atlas A test flights, conducted in 1957–1958, of which four were successful.
+There were eight Atlas A test flights, conducted in 1957–58, of which four were successful.
 All were launched from Cape Canaveral Air Force Station, at either Launch Complex 12 or Launch Complex 14.